 Facebook’s Long-Term Strategy For Business

-The drop in organic reach hasn’t happened overnight.
-It was part of Facebook’s long-term strategy:
+Facebook’s drop in organic reach hasn’t happened overnight.
+You can be sure it has been part of their long-term strategy:

-- Charge businesses to reach consumers on the Facebook social network
+- Charge businesses to reach consumers through their own Facebook Page, including their own fans.

-What Facebook has done to date is to build a huge consumer market for their product.
-Roughly 1.7 billion people worldwide!
+What Facebook has done to date is to build a monster consumer market for their product.

 They’re now leveraging the free service they provide to the average consumer, by monetizing the service they offer to Pages.
 In other words, to businesses and other organizations who want to reach the Facebook user base.